 Companies with an annual freight service budget of $8 million may therefore expect to recover anywhere from $240,000 to $640,000 a year.

 |Percentage of Recovery||Profit Recovered|

 Discovering that your company may be losing out on nearly half a million dollars each year is not a good feeling.
 If your annual freight spending is greater than this example, imagine how much money your company has left up for grabs.

 A 3PL providing freight bill audit and payment services can provide you with invaluable insights into your business practices.
-This transparent view can help guide the development of business rules that govern supply chain management, employee training, and freight spending.
+This transparent view can help guide the development of business rules that govern supply chain management, employee training, and freight spend.

 Freight documents have information concerning:

 An in-depth look at this data may reveal weaknesses you can improve on.
-Armed with such data, you can improve current practices and predict where future efforts need to be concentrated.
+Armed with such data, you can adjust current practices and predict where future efforts need to be concentrated.
 You may even be able to consolidate some shipments to save time and money.

 Ready access to data allows your company to embrace business intelligence practices and make decisions based on real numbers.
 Continued audits will reveal how your decisions are then impacting company performance.